 8. Beware of identity theft

+Although identity theft seems like a grown-up problem, it happens to kids too.
 Kids don’t think twice about posting information like their date of birth, year of graduation, or hometown to their online profiles.
-This could be why they are 51 times more likely than adults to be victims of identity theft.
 Sit down with your child, check their online activity for identifying information, and have them delete it.

 Tip: Instead of telling your kids they aren’t allowed to post personal identifying information, explain why it’s a bad idea and they may be more likely to comply.